Perspective | I watched the GOP’s Arizona election audit. It was worse than you think.

 Their equipment worried me more than their wild theorizing.
 At the forensics tables, auditors took a photo of each ballot using a camera suspended by a frame, then passed the ballot to someone operating a lightbox with four microscope cameras attached.
 This was a huge deviation from the norm.
 Usually, all equipment that election officials use to handle a ballot — from creating to scanning to tallying it — has been federally tested and certified; often, states will conduct further tests before their jurisdictions accept the machines.
 It jarred me to see volunteers using this untested, uncertified equipment on ballots, claiming that the images would be used at some point in the future for an electronic re-tally.

 In a sense, it was heartening that, whenever the secretary of state released letters listing our concerns, the auditors would try to address them.
-On my first day in the stadium, for example, I noticed runners collecting tally sheets from the counting tables and bringing them to a single person who entered the data into some kind of aggregation spreadsheet, without anyone to verify that this person was entering the data correctly.
+On my first day in the arena, for example, I noticed runners collecting tally sheets from the counting tables and bringing them to a single person who entered the data into some kind of aggregation spreadsheet, without anyone to verify that this person was entering the data correctly.
 By my last day of observation, on May 7, the auditors were attempting to set up a quality-control station.

 But procedures should never change in the middle of an audit.
 Here, they did, and not just a couple of times, but almost daily.
-The training for volunteers also evolved.
+The training for volunteers also evolved: At first, they got no guidance about how to determine a voter’s intent on a ballot; only a week later did the auditors add a few slides to their training presentation, summarizing a few scenarios in which the volunteers might run into this issue.
 When I asked my designated auditor about these shifting guidelines, he called it “process improvement.”

 What I saw in Arizona shook me.
 If the process wraps up and Cyber Ninjas puts together some kind of report, that report will almost certainly claim that there were issues with Maricopa County’s ballots.
-After all, Cyber Ninjas chief executive Doug Logan has publicly voiced his wild conspiracy theories about the 2020 election.
+After all, Cyber Ninjas chief executive Doug Logan has publicly voiced his wild conjecture about the 2020 election.
 But the real problem is the so-called audit itself.

-Audits are supposed to make us better.
-They are supposed to make our elections more secure and transparent — to strengthen the public’s trust in our democratic process.
+Audits are supposed to make our elections more secure and transparent — to strengthen the public’s trust in our democratic process.
 Maricopa County is known for having some of the best election practices in the country: Officials had already undertaken a hand-count audit and a forensic audit of their 2020 ballots and found no evidence of fraud.
-Now a group with no expertise, improvising procedures as they go, is sowing doubt about the outcome of a well-run election.
+Now a group with no expertise, improvising procedures as it goes, is sowing doubt about the result of a well-run election.

 This is not an audit, and I don’t see how this can have a good outcome.